3gglord/week-six/notes.md

   - transcription oddities like brackets in the middle of words could alter the findings
   - has a habit of referring to people close to her by their inital (ex. her husband as L. instead of Leonard)

+- topic models
+  - something wrong with the dates:
+  - re-run the code using "year" instead of decade from line 88 onwards

 - voyant
   - cirrus:
 <iframe style='width: 364px; height: 343px;' src='http://127.0.0.1:8888/tool/Cirrus/?corpus=48039cebd0076122253ce951cbbef258'></iframe>